 Recognition of a Divorce From Another Country

-The situation can be more complicated when one spouse sponsors the other’s application for permanent residence.
+The situation can be more complicated when one spouse sponsors the other as part of an application for permanent residence.

-Sponsorship undertaking.
-The sponsor must promise to support the other spouse financially for three years starting from the time permanent residence is granted.
-The sponsor must keep this promise even if there is a divorce.
+However, it is impossible to cancel the sponsorship after the spouse has become a permanent resident.
+The sponsor must support their spouse financially for three years starting from the time permanent residence is granted.
+The sponsor must respect this commitment even if there is a divorce.